Back to School with Braces

 To help ensure it goes smoothly, for both patients and parents, here are some tips to help keep your smile shining.

 It’s an easy math problem, and it’s also a solution to help keep teeth clean and healthy.
-Brushing 2 minutes, 2 times per day will keep teeth sparkling, and will help get you through your next orthodontist appointments a lot quicker.
+Brushing 2 minutes, 4 times per day (breakfast, lunch, dinner and bedtime) will keep teeth sparkling, and will help get you through your next orthodontist appointments a lot quicker.

 Grab Some H20

 Carry a water bottle in your backpack or stop at the water fountain between classes.
 Drinking plenty of water throughout the day will keep you hydrated, help remove food particles from your teeth and will wash away sugar, acid and bacteria that can harm your mouth.

 Keeping a brace-kit in your backpack or locker is a great idea and can help keep your teeth sparkling, plus prepare you for any orthodontic emergencies.
 A brace-kit should look something like this: